borisdj/EFCore.BulkExtensions/README.md

 Library is Lightweight and very Efficient, having all mostly used CUD operation.<br>
 It is targeting NetStandard 2.0 so it can be used on project targeting NetCore(2.0+) or NetFramework(4.6.1+).<br>
 Current version is using EF Core 2.1.<br>
-For EF Core 2.0 install 2.0.8 Nuget.<br>
-For EF Core 1.x install 1.1.0 Nuget (it is targeting NetStandard 1.4)<br>
+For EF Core 2.0 install 2.0.8 Nuget, and for EF Core 1.x use 1.1.0 (targeting NetStandard 1.4)<br>
 Under the hood uses [SqlBulkCopy](https://msdn.microsoft.com/en-us/library/system.data.sqlclient.sqlbulkcopy.aspx) for Insert, for Update/Delete combines BulkInsert with raw Sql [MERGE](https://docs.microsoft.com/en-us/sql/t-sql/statements/merge-transact-sql) (MsSQL 2008+).

 Available on [NuGet](https://www.nuget.org/packages/EFCore.BulkExtensions/).
 Latest 2.1.1<br>